jessicaw9910/ANGSD/README.md

-# ANGSD Final Project: Effects of Smoking on Gene Expression in Patients with Lung Adenocarcinoma
+# ANGSD Final Project
+## Effects of Smoking on Gene Expression in Patients with Lung Adenocarcinoma

 ## counts